Cskyleryoung/gravity-forms-styles/readme.md

 - CSS Ready Classes included.
 - Additional utility classes for hiding labels, styling submit buttons, etc.

-## How to use.
+### How to use.

-All SASS files are partials, entended to be imported into your theme or child theme stylesheet via a `style.scss` file.
-Import `_main.scss` and you are ready to go.
+All SASS files are partials.
+Import `_main.scss` into your primary SCSS theme file to automatically include all files.
+For our sites, we do this by adding this repo as a GIT sub-module to our theme repos.

-For customization, start by updating the `_variables.scss` file.
+If you need to customize these styles, start by updating the `_variables.scss` file.
 A few tweaks to height, spacing, and color will be enough to fit into most style guides.
+That said, you could also fork this project and modify drastically for your own needs.

-### Further considerations:
+#### Further considerations:

 1. These styles work particularly well when dropped into a theme that is using Bootstrap.

 2. Icons are base64 encoded and inlined in the stylesheets to prevent file-path complications when dropping this into your project.
 However, the assets are included, so you can reference the images directly if you prefer to load them that way.
 It may situationally yield better page speed scores.

-## Icons.
+### Icons.

 Icons are SVG sprites.
 There are two sprites: